funnyzak/docker-release/README.md

 All images are provided with the `latest` and `nightly` tags (if available).
 For other versions, please refer to the Docker Hub or GHCR Container Registry pages.

-Current images are as follows:
+The following images are available:

 - **Nginx Image**: `funnyzak/nginx:latest` ([Docker Hub](https://hub.docker.com/r/funnyzak/nginx))
 - **Snell-Server Image**: `funnyzak/snell-server:latest` ([Docker Hub](https://hub.docker.com/r/funnyzak/snell-server))